 Do you have garden envy at this time of year?
 Are your neighbor’s gardens abounding in color while yours has turned a bit blah?
 If so, don’t despair!
 Here are 5 easy ways to add late season color to your garden!

 1) Use containers to add spot color.
 Simple containers filled with bright colored, long-blooming annuals like marigolds, impatiens, petunias, geraniums, angelonia, osteospermum, snapdragons and Tropicanna canna can be moved around the garden throughout the summer and early fall to fill in spots that lack color during various bloom stages.
 For shady areas, coleus is available in a wide variety of colors.
-Some roses work well in containers too and can also be moved around the garden as needed.
+Some roses, including Flower Carpet Coral and Flower Carpet White work well in containers too and can also be moved around the garden as needed.

 2) Create brightly colored garden accents.
 If you don’t have any plant-filled containers on hand, use colorful garden accents instead.
 With the wide array of spray paints available, repurposing old items is an easy and inexpensive way to do this.